zakattack9/osl/docs/V3_Implementation_Guide.md

 ```

-**Note:** With the Unified Folder Architecture (Section N), the Obsidian vault is located at `osl/obsidian/`.
+**Note:** With the Unified Folder Architecture (Section O), the Obsidian vault is located at `osl/obsidian/`.
 Point Obsidian to open this folder as your vault.

 ### A2.
 Frontmatter